bitslayer42/CompAccess/src/TestsAndDocs/readme to go live.txt

 Toggle the path variable in LibPath.js
-Copy all the cfm files in \\ccp1.msj.org\wwwroot\CompAccess to local \public folder (don't delete web.config or *.png)
+Copy all the cfm files in \\ccp1.msj.org\wwwroot\CompAccess to local \public folder (don't delete web.config or *.png) Change  datasource="ITFormsTest"  to  datasource="ITForms"  in all cfm files

 Run: npm run build